-Begun with the meeting of three individuals at a corner table at Barnes and Noble in 2011, the Pet Pantry of Lancaster County has undergone many changes and much growth since that late summers evening.
-Those three individuals: Mel Sanders, Dr. Bryan Langlois, and Krystle Black, along with countless other volunteers and staff have all helped the Pet Pantry become THE ORGANIZATION in Lancaster County that is there day in and day out to "Meet the Need" of animals and their loving families.
+In 2011 the formation began with the meeting of three individuals at a corner table at Barnes & Noble.
+Since then, The Pet Pantry of Lancaster County has undergone many changes and much growth.
+Those three individuals: Melody Sanders, Dr. Bryan Langlois, and Krystle Black, along with countless other volunteers and staff have all helped the Pet Pantry become THE ORGANIZATION in Lancaster County that is there day in and day out to "Meet the Need" of animals and their loving families.

 The Pantry was formed after all three of the individuals above realized that a need was not being met in Lancaster County.
 Many people were struggling.
 The economic downturn had left many making the heartbreaking decision to surrender their beloved pet solely because they lacked the funds to provide food for them.
 Others were choosing between feeding themselves or feeding their pets.
 Still others were selling off all their possessions to be able to provide their pets with food.
 There had to be a way to help these people and prevent these animals from leaving their loving families and ending up in the shelter system.
 Thus...the Pet Pantry of Lancaster County was born!